Joseph C. Kunz, Jr.

 If you are looking for clarity that steadies rather than soothes, it will feel familiar.

-The Role of Volume I in the Series
+The Role of Volume 1 in the Series

-Volume I does not attempt to solve every problem or answer every question.
-Its role is more foundational.
+Volume 1 does not attempt to solve every problem or answer every question.
+Its job is simpler—and harder: to lay the ground.

 It establishes: